 What else?
 If you don’t already have it, invest in a specialist professional indemnity insurance policy.
 The security that comes with knowing the might of an insurer and their legal team are behind you is not to be sniffed at.

-Most policies will include essential cover for claims of infringement of intellectual property and defamation as standard.
+Most policies will include essential cover for claims of intellectual property infringement and defamation as standard.
 The best policies will even include cover for the cost of fixing a mistake before your client is even aware of it.
 Nifty huh?

 For most businesses, marketing strategies involve risk – necessarily.
 Just make sure you’re not making things unnecessarily risky for your business too.